Coko7/Coko7/JOURNEY.md

   - First time installing a custom ROM onto my smartphone: GrapheneOS
   - Only using FLOSS apps on my main profile
   - Started using Vim and NeoVim as main code editor
+  - Learned about [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) *(not the music composer)* and its place in the keyboard layout history through this awesome [zine](https://www.dvzine.org/)
+  - Tried it for fun (it was hard but overall a much nicer typing experience)
+  - Dropped it after just two-three days and came back to AZERTY (I will definitely try Dvorak again in the future)
   - Installed Pop!_OS on an old PC and realized it was faster than my current PC running Windows 10
   - At this point, my Windows frustration was nearing its peak
   - Bought a NAS + picked a backup strategy ([3-2-1 rule](https://www.seagate.com/blog/what-is-a-3-2-1-backup-strategy/))